 Signing the Letter

-Sign the letter in the presence of the notary to ensure its authenticity.
+Please sign the letter in the notary’s presence to ensure its authenticity.
 Do not sign it beforehand, as the notary must witness the act.
-Ensure all signers are present for the notarization, and that they understand the document’s contents and purpose.
+Ensure all signers are present for the notarization and understand the document’s contents and purpose.

 Completing the Notarization Process